Heishan bandits: History

-Following the loosening of central government control due to the repercussions of the Yellow Turban Rebellion, bandits and rebels sprung up everywhere.
-One such bandit group under Zhang Niujue (張牛角, aka Oxhorn Zhang), unrelated to the Yellow Turban movement, rose to power in the hill countries of the Taihang Mountains by plundering the western areas of the North China Plain.
-In 185, Zhang Niujue and fellow bandit Chu Yan (褚燕) joined forces to raid the town of Yingtao (癭陶).
+Following the loss of central government control after the Yellow Turban Rebellion, revolt sprung up across China.
+One such group under Zhang Niujue (張牛角, aka Oxhorn Zhang), unrelated to the Yellow Turban movement, rose to power in the hill countries of the Taihang Mountains by plundering the western areas of the North China Plain.
+In 185, Zhang Niujue and Chu Yan (褚燕) joined forces to raid the town of Yingtao (癭陶).
 Zhang Niujue was killed in the skirmish, and his followers followed his last order to join Chu Yan.
 Chu Yan changed his surname to Zhang to honour his fallen colleague, so he became known as Zhang Yan.
-Soon, he became the nominal chief of all bandits east of the Taihang range, forming a confederacy of bandits known as the Heishan bandits.
-His ranks grew steadily in number until they were said to reach a million.
+Soon, he became the nominal chief of all the confederecy east of the Taihang range, forming a group known as the Heishan bandits.
+However the use of the term bandits could have multiple meanings, Sinologist Carl Leban uses the term rebels instead while Rafe De Crespigny notes it was likely a peasant-led group (one of many but perhaps the most successful) but he accepts the bandit designation as correct.
+Their ranks grew steadily in number until they were said to reach a million though historians suggest in reality numbers were more in the tens of thousands.
 They conducted raids in the commanderies of Changshan (常山), Zhao (趙), Zhongshan (中山), Shangdang (上黨) and Henei (河內).
 While Zhu Jun was able to push them away from the capital, the Han were unable to control the situation north of the Yellow River, the government accepted a nominal surrender and offered the bandits official positions.
 However, when the central government fell under Dong Zhuo's chaotic control in 189, the Heishan bandits went back to their former activities.